seneca86/Midterm_EMS/test.md

 ![mpg dataset](images/mpg.png)

-26. We want to create a binary variable where 1 represents to USA as ‘origin’ while 0 represents any other possibility.
-This variable will be encoded under the name ‘is_usa’.
-The correct prompt is:
+26. We want to create a binary variable where cars originated in `usa` are encoded as `1` and cars originated elsewhere are encoded as `0`.
+This variable will be called `is_usa`.
+The correct command is:
 * a) `mpg[‘is_usa’] = (mpg.origin == ‘usa’) * 1`
 * b) `mpg[‘is_usa’] = ‘usa’ * 1`
 * c) `mpg[‘is_usa’] = ‘usa’ * 0`